-Villanova began the fall semester on Monday, August 17.
+Villanova will begin its spring semester on Monday, January 25.
 Courses are being offered in person, as well as in hybrid and online formats.

 Academic Spaces and Scheduling